-Positions primarily involved in performing, the planning, implementing, executing, managing, and/or reporting of program evaluation activities overseen or conducted by evaluation staff in a Federal agency or external entities under agreement with a Federal agency are titled Program Evaluator.
-Program Evaluator work includes, but is not limited to: developing and coordinating multi-year learning agendas, establishing annual evaluation plans, planning and managing or conducting specific evaluations, summarizing evaluation findings for agencywide/particular programs or policies, supporting other offices within an agency to interpret evaluation findings, and bringing evaluation-related evidence to bear in decision-making.
+Positions primarily involved in performing, planning, implementing, executing, managing, and/or reporting of program evaluation activities overseen or conducted by evaluation staff in a Federal agency or external entities under agreement with a Federal agency are titled Program Evaluator.

 Agencies may supplement the basic position titles by adding parenthetical titles, where necessary, to identify duties and responsibilities which reflect specific knowledge and skills required in the work.